FIFO or LIFO?

 There are advantages to each, as you will soon see.

-Which would be a better option, FIFO or LIFO?
+Which would be more advantageous, FIFO or LIFO?

 • The firm should use FIFO.